Alpha's key policy features

 TIF states that it has long-campaigned for a better understanding of travel insurance, and will continue to do so.
 It refers to its educational campaigns at www.travelinsuranceexplained.co.uk as well as its dedicated philosophy and ethics information at www.tifgroup.co.uk/about/our-philosophies.

 Overview of Alpha Travel Insurance

-Alpha offers straightforward, low-cost travel insurance from £2.83 per trip, and has an average score of 9.1 out of 10 from 4,236 reviews on Trustpilot.
+Alpha offers straightforward, low-cost travel insurance from £2.83 per trip, and at the time of writing has an average score of 9.0 out of 10 from over 9,000 reviews on Trustpilot.
 There is currently a 15% discount when you apply online on the Alpha Travel Insurance website.
 Find out how Alpha compares with other providers using our guide to the 10 best travel insurance companies.

 Overview of Alpha Travel Insurance